 How Psychedelic Drugs Work

-Microdosing psychedelics in Clinical trials
+Microdosing Psychedelics in Toronto University Clinical Trials

 Can You Microdose While on Medication?

+The answer is it depends!
+It depends on the psychedelic and the medication you’re taking.
 Some combinations may not be safe.
 Or might even make your symptoms worse.

 Benefits of Microdosing (not recreational doses)